instantiations/ci-examples-vast/README.md

 ### Setup

-Decide which ENVY manager you want to use (should be based on 9.2.1 for this example) and copy a correct configured `abt.ini` into your local clone of this repo.
+Decide which ENVY manager you want to use (should be based on 9.2.1 for this example) and copy a correct configured `abt.ini` (that points to the manager to use) into your local clone of this repo.

 Import and load the maps `Seaside Traffic Light XD` and `Seaside Traffic Light Builder` from [`SeasideTrafficLightMaps.dat`](envy/SeasideTrafficLightMaps.dat) into the selected manager.

 ### Running